 RELOADING THE FACTORY TEMPLATES

 1. Download the 'X-Station Templates and Resources' from the X-Station downloads page.

 2. Connect the X-Station to your computer and turn it on, then open the Editor.
-If the welcome dialog appears select 'Send bulk dumps to and from your X-Station'.
-After this you may be prompted to select a MIDI input and output device.
+If the welcome dialogue appears select 'Send bulk dumps to and from your X-Station'.
+After this, you may be prompted to select a MIDI input and output device.
 Select 'X-Station' for both and then click 'OK'.
-If the welcome dialog does not appear then select 'Select MIDI input/output device...' from the 'Device' menu, choose 'X-Station' in both menus and then click 'OK'.
-Next select 'Bulk Dumps...' from the 'Device' menu.
+If the welcome dialogue does not appear then select 'Select MIDI input/output device...' from the 'Device' menu, choose 'X-Station' in both menus and then click 'OK'.
+Next, select 'Bulk Dumps...' from the 'Device' menu.

 3. Press the 'global' button on the X-Station to enter the global menu and scroll to the 'Memory Protect' page.
 Set this to OFF then press 'write' to save the setting and 'play/synth' to return to play mode.
 Make sure the X-Station is in template mode using the 'play/synth' button.